dejiogu/Final-Project/README.md

 ## Developer Manual

-See the [docs/developer-manual.md](./docs/developer-manual.md) file for setup and technical documentation.
+See the Developer Manual file for setup and technical documentation.